Getting Started with PDI

 After the transformation runs, the Execution Results panel opens below the canvas.

-Use the tabs in Execution Results to verify execution, troubleshoot errors, and monitor performance.
+Use the tabs in the Execution Results section of the window to view how the transformation executed, pinpoint errors, and monitor performance.

 Step Metrics